The Ultimate Guide to Building a High-Impact Major Gifts Program

 1. A Documented Plan

-A written strategy outlining your goals, approach, and measurable outcomes.
-This plan defines how you will identify, cultivate, and invite major donors to invest and how you’ll track progress and accountability along the way.
+A clear, written strategy that outlines your goals, approach, and measurable outcomes.
+The plan should define how you will identify, cultivate, and invite major donors to invest and how you’ll track progress and accountability along the way.

 3. Dedicated People